palomachain/paloma-cdp/README.md

+# Paloma Chain Data Provider

+The Paloma Chain Data Provider is a collection of services that ingest, transform and serve data from the [Paloma Chain](https://palomachain.com).
+It's main intention is the aggregation of swap transactions on the network, with a versatile web API to satisfy the basic requirements of charting solutions, but the project can be extended to support more data sources and use cases in the future.

 ## APIs

-The default REST API is enabled.

-The GraphQL API is present, but not enabled and not maintained at the moment.
+The default REST API is available on `http://localhost:8011/docs` per default.
+The GraphQL API implementation is still present in part, but not enabled and not maintained at the moment.

 ## How to contribute